 You can use Cloze for free to manage your contacts and send basic e-mails.
 For more advanced features, you'll need to subscribe to Cloze Pro, which costs $19.99 a month.

-If much of your communication occurs via grouped contacts, then Groups is one of the best contacts apps you can put to use on your iPhone.
+If much of your communication occurs through grouped contacts, Groups is one of the best contacts apps you can put to use on your iPhone.
 Using the native contacts on your phone, you can group people into any category you can imagine — family, friends, neighbors, coworkers and participants in whatever social activity you enjoy.

 Once you've got your groups together, just use the app to easily text or email all the contacts in a group at once.
 You can also set reminders for making contact with people and use the built-in tools in apps to merge duplicate contacts.
+A $9.99 in-app purchase unlocks all the features in Groups while removing ads.

 - Download Groups: iOS (opens in new tab)